kaneelgit/phone_finder/README.md

 # phone_finder
 Repository contains a dataset of 100+ images that has a phone.
 There are several scripts that are used to localize the phone in the picture.
+This was a coding challenge I was given in one of my job interviews.

-## Folder & files info
+## Folder & file info
 *********

 find_phone - the folder containing all the training images